top of page

 Katie lived her dream of being like one of her childhood idols, “Dr Quinn Medicine Woman” working for 6 wonderful years at the Darby clinic for Marcus Daly Hospital, later becoming Bitterroot Health, staffed with just one nurse and one office assistant.
 This clinic grew despite being centered in a very close-knit community that was a little wary of outsiders - you don’t get much more outsider than being a Georgia native.
 Darby quickly stole her heart, and she became an accepted member of the Bitterroot community.

 The rapid growth of the clinic, starting with COVID in 2020, quickly outpaced available resources and she became overwhelmed and unable to balance work-life boundaries.
-The course she wanted to take for patient care and for her personal life could no longer be served working with Bitterroot Health.
+Therefore, her time with Bitterroot Health had to come to an end.

 Thus, Serenity Health was born.